 Camarillo remained a relatively small, rural community serving local farmers until circa the 1950s.
 Development increased substantially after the completion of U.S. Route 101 through the community in 1954.
-Dramatic population growth and an improved means of transportation resulted in many local farmers selling their land for residential development.
+Dramatic population growth and an improved means of transportation resulted in many local farmers selling their land for residential development (Triem 1985; Romani 1994).

 Camarillo grew to approximately 10,000 residents by the time it formally incorporated in 1964.
-Annexations between 1965 and 1978 enlarged the city from approximately 12 square miles to 17 square miles.
-Today, the city encompasses nearly twenty square miles and boasts a population of over 66,000 residents.
+Annexations between 1965 and 1978 enlarged the city from approximately 12 square miles to 17 square miles (White 1978).
+Today, the city encompasses nearly twenty square miles and boasts a population of over 66,000 residents (City of Camarillo, n.d.).

-Background Research
+4 Background Research

-Cultural Resources Records Search
+4.1 Cultural Resources Records Search

-On February 11, 2020, the cultural resources consultant conducted a records search of the California Historical Resources Information System (CHRIS) at the South Central Coastal Information Center (SCCIC) located at California State University, Fullerton.
+On February 11, 2020, Rincon Cultural Resources Specialist Alexandra Madsen conducted a records search of the California Historical Resources Information System (CHRIS) at the South Central Coastal Information Center (SCCIC) located at California State University, Fullerton.
 The purpose of the records search was to identify previously recorded cultural resources, as well as previously conducted cultural resources studies within the project site and a 0.5-mile radius surrounding it.
-The cultural resources consultant also reviewed the NRHP, the CRHR, the California Historical Landmarks list, Built Environment Resources Directory (or BERD) as well as its predecessor the California State Historic Property Data (HPD) File.
+Rincon also reviewed the National Register of Historic Places (NRHP), the California Register of Historical Resources (CRHR), the California Historical Landmarks list, Built Environment Resources Directory (or BERD) as well as its predecessor the California State Historic Property Data (HPD) File.
 Review of those records did not identify any cultural resources within the project site or immediate vicinity.
-Additionally, the cultural resources consultant reviewed the Archaeological Determination of Eligibility (ADOE) list.
+Additionally, Rincon reviewed the Archaeological Determination of Eligibility (ADOE) list.
+Results of the records search can be found in Appendix A of this cultural resources assessment.